This article will help you:

 Who should use recommendations?

-Recommend is optimized for user-based personalization, not account-based.
+Amplitude Audiences is optimized for user-based personalization, not account-based.
 As such, its recommendations will be most useful for companies that need to showcase an array of items—products, articles, shows—in some kind of product carousel, product list, or cart flow.
-In particular, ecommerce and marketplace companies, as well as B2C and subscription software companies, are the best fit for Recommend.
+In particular, ecommerce and marketplace companies, as well as B2C and subscription software companies, are the best fit for Amplitude Audiences.

 Enterprise B2B companies, on the other hand, are unlikely to benefit from using recommendations.